BrixSat/youtube2mp3/README.md

 * recode -> rename the filename in ascii format (remove the html entities)
 * ffmpeg -> convert the file to mp3, you may need special ffmpeg package

+###Operational systems
+* I used ubuntu and it works like a charm, so I guess you can use it in all linux distributions.
+* Please report dificulties or problems with the script.